 However, in reality, content marketing is simply putting information out into the world that informs and entertains.
 It’s what we in the marketing world have been doing for many years, mixed with a little bit of publishing.
 It’s your social media posts, your blogs, your letters and emails.
 It’s infographics, podcasts and videos, created for your target audience.

 In today’s cut-throat world, a good content marketing strategy is essential.
 The rise of social media and digital technology means that many consumers have already taken themselves down the sales funnel by the time they reach a store.
 Businesses need to have already put some information in front of their potential customers, because if they don’t, their competitors will.
+That's why social media management is so important today.

 Good quality content is good for attracting customers in real life, but it’s also good for Google’s spiders who are checking out web pages to see if they’re getting attention, being linked to, being read.
 If you consistently put out high quality content on a number of channels; if you have written something that people are sharing and commenting on, it will also improve SEO ranking.